 There are thousands of genetic diseases, some of which are very rare.
 To allow access to diagnosis to a maximum of patients, the department of genetics collaborates with accredited foreign laboratories and send them samples together with pertinent clinical information.

 This activity, originally developed for the diagnosis of haematologic cancers (leukaemias and lymphomas), is gradually extending to all types of cancers with the advent of new therapeutic agents and molecular tests called ‘companion’ tests’ that can predict response or resistance to these treatments.
-The molecular and genetic diagnostic activity of solid tumours is developed and carried out in collaboration with the department of morphological and molecular pathology.
+The molecular and genetic diagnostic activity of solid tumours is developed and carried out in collaboration with the National Center of Pathology.

-The technical platform of molecular biology, bioinformatics and sequencing is a component of the department of genetics.
+The technical platform of molecular genetics is a component of the center.
 This platform is committed to developing methods for genetic and molecular analysis for the diagnosis of genetic diseases and the genetic study of cancer.
 Toward this end, the platform has developed expertise especially in next-generation DNA sequencing methods (NGS) and bioinformatics tools for the analysis of DNA sequences.
 Genomic medicine is actually burgeoning: it involves the analysis of large gene panels from a patient or a tumour in order to acquire a large amount of genetic information and thus speed up the diagnostic process.
 Recently, the platform has implemented the first NGS analysis of genetic panels for diagnosis in oncology (colorectal tumours, lung tumours and the like) and for genetic predisposition to cancer.

 Tel.: +352 28 100 421

 Fax: +352 28 100 422

 Fax: +352 28 100 432